MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 When working on anything PowerShell related, you should be using source control.
 If you aren't, you had better take a [crash course in version control](https://www.youtube.com/watch?v=wmPfDbsPeZY) with  Warren Frame  ([@pscookiemonster](https://twitter.com/psCookieMonster)).

-I personally have a `C:\ProjectsGit` directory that I create all my repos inside it.
+I personally have a `C:\ProjectsGit` directory that I create all my repos inside.

-This is how I structure my DSC resources, for an example resource called `MyDSCResource` would be structured like this:
+This is how I structure my DSC resources, for example, a resource called `MyDSCResource` would be structured like this:

 ```
 C:\ProjectsGit